mtpage/matcomcat/README.md

 is a wrapper around the ANSS ComCat search  <a href="http://comcat.cr.usgs.gov/fdsnws/event/1/">API</a>, and two functions:

-- LoadComCat which does a search with fewer input parameters.
+- LoadComCat which batch queries ComCat searches to circumvent the 20,000 event limit.
 - readcomcat which parses the CSV output by the ComCat web site into a structure array.

 Installation and Dependencies